CodeAndCake/AppsFromScratch/misc/observations.md

 ### Action points

 * Mozilla Thimble emails not sent!
-What to do in this scenario? 	- get students to export and email their projects to themselves JUST IN CASE (this is sorted now, see https://github.com/mozilla/login.webmaker.org/issues/374)
+What to do in this scenario? 	- get students to export and email their projects to themselves JUST IN CASE (this is sorted now, see https://github.com/mozilla/login.webmaker.org/issues/374) Have a **collective account**.
 * Swap UX research and HTML+CSS recap.
 * Laptop trolley always **electrocutes** me when I bring it in and out of the lift.
 * Create a **shared document for sharing links**, a sort of copy-paste bin for coding demos (because you can't expect people to type in long URL like `github.com/CodeAndCake/AppsFromScratch/blob/v3/sessions/02/aimee.js`).
+* Make sure we add `script` tags at the end of the `body`

 # Day 3